bnagy/crashwalk/README.md

 Supported output formats are JSON, protocol buffers or the text summary seen in the examples below.
 JSON and protbuf output is one crash per line, to facilitate piping that output to another process - for example to push each crash to a queue, write them to a database etc.

 ### Tidy

 When you have crashfiles that don't repro under the debugger they are not added to the `cwtriage` cache database, which means that `cwtriage` will attempt to run then every time, even without `-seen`.
 If you have a lot of these files, or if they're particularly slow (such a memory eaters and hangs) then they can add a lot of time to each run.
 By using the `-tidy` flag, files that don't crash under the debugger will be moved to a directory inside the crash directory.

+### -f

+If you have an app that expects a certain extension you can use the `-f` option, with some limitations.
+Because we support multiple workers, you can't specify an exact output file.
+Any file you specify, like `/dev/shm/blah.txt` will be used as a template, and each worker will copy the crashdata for each crash into a randomised 8 character name like `/dev/shm/fjsyvnsh.txt`, cleaning up at the end.

 ## cwdump